HomoElectromagneticus/xxd-zig/README.md

  - test for memory leaks
  - improve error handling for the command-line arguments
  - choose a better name - "xzd" ?
+ - color bytes above 0x7F in bright red like `xxd` does (as well as the byte immediately after)